-During the year ended June 30, 2022, the Foundation utilized a line of credit associated with its investment brokerage account through Edward Jones in order to finance the acquisition and necessary improvements for of an office building.
-The line of credit is secured by the Foundation's investment brokerage account and bears interest at a floating monthly rate which ranged from 2.75% to 3.50% during the year ended June 30, 2022.
+During the years ended June 30, 2023 and 2022, the Foundation utilized a line of credit associated with its investment brokerage account through Edward Jones in order to finance the acquisition and necessary improvements for an office building.
+The line of credit is secured by the Foundation's investment brokerage account and bears interest at a floating monthly rate which ranged from 2.75% to 7.00% during the years ended June 30, 2023 and 2022.
 The terms of the line of credit do not require payments of principal so long as monthly interest payments are maintained.